Grilled Sweet Potatoes with Smoked Honey Butter

 We are using our Ultimate Dry Rub with both sweet and savory flavors, but you can substitute your favorite dry rub if you don’t have all of the ingredients.
 If using a store bought, seek out one with some sugar to allow for some caramelization on the sweet potato skin.

 We have tried direct and indirect grilling methods as well as a hot grill at higher temperatures.
 Direct grilling will create burning, even at low temperatures.
 Indirect heat, when too high, will dry out the sweet potato.
 We find the best method is setting up your grill for indirect grilling and targeting 375 degrees Fahrenheit for the ideal temperature.
 This will give the sweet potatoes a soft interior and crispy skin.

 We also do not wrap in foil so we can allow the convection cooking in the grill to get the skin crispy while softening the interior.

 How to Grill Sweet Potatoes

-- Prepare the grill for indirect grilling, targeting 375 degrees ambient temperature in the grill.
+- Prepare the grill for indirect grilling, targeting 375 degrees Fahrenheit ambient temperature in the grill.

 - Remove when the texture is soft.
-We use a knife or an instant read thermometer, like a Thermoworks MK4 Thermapen, so we can see how soft the interior is.
+We use a knife or an instant read thermometer, like a Thermoworks Thermapen One, so we can test how soft the interior is (without ripping the skin open).
 It should insert with little friction.